-Hi EVERYONE!
+HI EVERYONE!
 Thank you for taking an interest in my stories.
 As a writer, I love to please readers, so... if you enjoyed my work, yay!
-If not...
-I'm so sorry, I write more than one genre and hopefully, the next story I write will be just for you!
+If not... remember, I write more than one genre and hopefully, the next story I write will be just for you!

 If you're anything like me, you like nosing around author's websites to find out what makes them tick.
 I also have a facebook page called: Emma Pullar Storyteller.
 Drop by and give me a wave.